schuang/sphinx-tutorial-old/slides/slides.md

 - Create an access token in github.com

-- Past the access token into Travis CI
+- Past the access token into Travis CI to enable access to Github

     - e.g. `$GITHUB_TOKEN`

     - Use it in `.travis.yml`

-Other CI/CDs have a similar procedure, e.g. `gitlab.com`
+- Other CI/CDs have a similar procedure, e.g. `gitlab.com`